CoreyKaylor/Lightning.NET/README.md

 ## Additional Resources

-For more detailed examples and advanced usage, refer to the unit tests in the [Lightning.NET repository](https://github.com/CoreyKaylor/Lightning.NET).
+For more detailed examples and advanced usage, refer to the unit tests in the [Lightning.NET](https://github.com/CoreyKaylor/Lightning.NET) repository.

-The official <a href="http://lmdb.tech/doc" target="_blank">Official LMDB API documentation</a>
+The <a href="http://lmdb.tech/doc" target="_blank">Official LMDB API documentation</a>
 is also a valuable resource for understanding the underlying database engine.